Compensation and Management Development Committee

 - Conducting an annual evaluation of the effectiveness of the Committee.

-- The Committee shall have the authority to delegate its functions to a subcommittee comprised of one or more members of the Board and/or one or more officers, except as prohibited by law.
+The Committee shall have the authority to delegate its functions to a subcommittee composed of one or more members of the Board and/or one or more officers, except as prohibited by law.

-- The Committee shall review and reassess the Committee’s charter on a periodic basis and submit any recommended changes to the Board for its consideration.
+The Committee shall review and reassess the Committee's charter at least annually and submit any recommended changes to the Board for its consideration.

 The Committee shall perform such other functions and have such other powers as may be necessary or convenient in the efficient discharge of the foregoing.